cirrusflyer275ds/ctx-eor-site/docs/industries.md

 Not sure if we support your specific use case?

-[📅 Book a Free Consultation](contact.md) and we’ll show you how CTX-EOR works in your industry.
+[📅 Book a Free Consultation](contact.md) and we’ll show you how Hireway works in your industry.